Home

 Jonah 2:5, 6, Psalm 18: 6, 16-19

-“Whatever is drowning you in fear, in discouragement, in sadness… Give it to Jesus.
-Whatever is over your head is under his feet.” —Adrian Rogers, author
+“Whatever is drowning you in fear, in discouragement, in sadness, give it to Jesus.
+Whatever is over your head is under his feet.” —Adrian Rogers

-FREEdom from MEdom Project exists to help hurting people experience healing and recovery from pain into peace through relationship with God, who gave you life.
+FREEdom from MEdom Project exists to help hurting people experience healing and recovery from pain into peace through relationship with God, your bridge to better living.
 God would love to restore what’s been broken in you into something whole again.
-Restoration from loss into better living is manifested in the assurance of hope that is proven when fully realized in the experience of faith.
+Restoration from loss into better living rests in the assurance of hope evident when fully realized in the experience of faith.

 Faith?
 Faith in what?
 Faith in whom?
 How does someone truly experience faith?
 How is faith realized and made evident (proven)?
 What does it mean to have a relationship with God?
 How is relationship with God unique from a religious experience?
 How is relationship with God so much more than religion?